An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Numerical results

 \section{Numerical results}

-In this section, we first present the convergence tests of our numerical method in \eqref{eqn:isopfem} and \eqref{eqn:anipfem}, and then report some numerical examples to demonstrate the morphological features of SSD in 3d space.
+In this section, we first present the convergence tests of our method in \eqref{eqn:isopfem} and \eqref{eqn:anipfem}, and then report numerical examples to demonstrate the morphological features in SSD.
 The resulting linear system in \eqref{eqn:isopfem} and \eqref{eqn:anipfem} can be efficiently solved via the Schur complement method discussed in \cite{Barrett08JCP} or simply GMRES method with preconditioners based on incomplete LU factorization.
 The contact line mobility $\eta$ in \eqref{eq:bd2} controls the relaxation rate of the dynamic contact angle to the equilibrium angle, and large $\eta$ accelerates the relaxation process \cite{Wang15, Zhao19b}.
-In the following simulations, we will always choose $\eta=100$ unless otherwise stated.
+In what follows, we will always choose $\eta=100$ unless otherwise stated.